rob121/applemusicgo/README.md

 - `internal/server` — HTTP API and Swagger UI
 - `api/` — embedded OpenAPI spec
 - `lib/` — reference AppleScript only (not used at runtime; see `lib/README.md`)

+## Credits

+This project is a Go port of the macOS REST API used by **[apple-music-custom](https://github.com/Hackashaq666/apple-music-custom)** — Apple Music for Home Assistant (MIT license).
+That server’s API traces back to **[itunes-api](https://github.com/jonmaddox/itunes-api)** by Jon Maddox, with further updates by chasut for the modern Music.app.

+Use **apple-music-custom** if you want the Home Assistant integration, launchd service install, and macOS push notifications (`notify.py` + SSE).
+Use **applemusicgo** for a single Go binary, Swagger docs, and catalog search/play without Node.js.

 ## Environment